Found us from search engine?

 Remember how we said above that robots are getting smarter?
 Virtual assistants like Siri and Cortana are becoming more widely used and increasingly competent.

 As customers begin simply asking “Siri, what’s the nearest grocery store?” and accepting whatever she says, online marketers who can find ways to get priority among the VAs will see a lot of benefits.
 We’re not far from “Virtual Assistant Optimization” being a thing.
+As a matter of fact, chatbot and AI is already part of an important future for customer service.

 2016 is the year that Virtual Reality hit the mainstream, but it’s probably going to be another year or two before it sees widespread adoption.
 However, content types such as 360-degree movies are already being produced.